Seeking 'the right side of history,' Speaker Mike Johnson risks his job to deliver aid to Ukraine

 With the threat of his removal intensifying, Johnson said he would "let the chips fall where they may” on his own job.

-On Friday, an overwhelmingly majority of the House, more than 300 more Democrats than Republicans, voted to push the package toward passage.
+On Friday, an overwhelming majority of the House, more than 300 lawmakers, more Democrats than Republicans, voted to push the package toward passage.

 Rep. Steve Womack, R-Ark., said of Johnson: “I, for one, am just very proud of what we would all refer to as a profile in courage in the face of these kinds of threats.”